Cincinnati-Design-LAB/architour/src/content/buildings/university-club.md

 original_function: >-
   A social club for college-educated men.
 William Howard Taft and his half-brother, Charles Phelps Taft were members of the club.
-significance: >-
+---

 Two historic homes, the Seeley and Smith residences, were merged together into the new club building.
----